Why Is My Voice Changing?

 Think of a guitar.
 When a thin string is plucked, it vibrates and produces a high-sounding tone.
 When a thicker string is plucked, it sounds much deeper when it vibrates.
 That's kind of what happens to your voice.
 Before your growth spurt, your larynx is relatively small and your vocal cords are relatively thin.
 So your voice is high and kid-like.
 But as bones, cartilage, and vocal cords grow, your voice starts to sound like an adult's.

 Along with all the other changes in your body, you might notice that your throat area looks a little different.
-For guys, when the larynx grows bigger, it tilts to a different angle inside the neck.
-Part of it sticks out in the part of the neck at the front of the throat and forms the Adam's apple.
+For guys, when the larynx grows bigger, it tilts to a different angle and you can see a bump in the front of the throat called the Adam's apple.
 For girls, the larynx also grows bigger but not as much as a guy's.
 That's why girls don't have Adam's apples.

 Why Is My Voice So Hard to Control?